 804-912-2947 ext.
 102

-Allyson is a Licensed School Counselor (preK-12) and she worked as an elementary school counselor for three years.
-She has worked with grieving children, adults, and families since 2000, has facilitated numerous counseling groups for children and adults who were dealing with the death of a loved one, and has developed curriculum for bereavement counseling groups and remembrance programs.
+Allyson founded Full Circle Grief Center in 2008 and she serves as the President and Executive Director of the organization.
+She has worked one-on-one with grieving children, adults, and families for 18 years, has facilitated numerous grief support groups, led organizational debriefings after a loss, and has developed curriculum for bereavement groups and remembrance programs.
 Her passion revolves around community bereavement education and she has presented on grief and loss at numerous professional conferences and educational trainings.
-Allyson founded Full Circle Grief Center in 2008 and she serves as the President and Executive Director of the organization.

 Elizabeth Bennett, BSW, Client Services Assistant

 Elizabeth graduated from Longwood University in 2018 with a Bachelor Degree in Social Work with a minor in Psychology.